sidarayteli/M1_Projectgoal-app-uti-/1_Requirements/README.md

                         4. Exit

 * LR02_HR02 Output screen will display the overall balance
-* LR03_HR03 Should display final updated balance after credit or debit
+* LR03_HR03 Shall display final updated balance after credit or debit
-* LR04_HR04 Read user input to withdraw amount entered user exactly
+* LR04_HR04 Shall Read user input to withdraw amount entered user exactly
             The receipt will be generated after completion of transcation
 * LR05      Exit:Ending the transaction

-# SWOT
+# SWOT Analysis

 ## Strengths
 * Easy to use Applications